2025 Workshop on Methods for Three-Dimensional Microstructure Studies

 Carnegie Mellon University is located in the Oakland section of Pittsburgh, Pennsylvania.
 The campus is located near several area parks, museums and restaurants for visitors.

-Google Map of walking directions from Wyndham to Scott Hall - The meeting is in the Bosch Spark Conference Room (Scott Hall 5201).
+Google Map of walking directions from the hotel to Scott Hall - The meeting is in the Bosch Spark Conference Room (Scott Hall 5201).

 Get an image file of the walking map